Does Wordfence Slow Down A WordPress Website?

 The impact of the firewall on website performance can vary depending on various factors:

 In earlier versions of Wordfence, all traffic to your website was scanned for malicious activity.
-However, in recent versions, the plugin now focuses on scanning traffic for certain parameters and is mainly configured to block brute force bots
+However, in recent versions, the plugin now focuses on scanning traffic for certain parameters only and is mainly configured to block brute force bots.

 While protecting against brute force attacks is crucial, it’s worth noting that only a small percentage of successful attacks on WordPress sites are due to poor login security.
 In fact, most successful attacks are due to vulnerabilities, such as SQL injections and XSS attacks, which are different from brute force attacks.